🕓 2025/3/31

 ● The Appeal of Hakata Ramen

-Hakata Ramen, originating from the Hakata district of Fukuoka Prefecture, is highly acclaimed not only throughout Japan but also internationally for its unique character and flavor.
-It is characterized by its rich tonkotsu (pork bone) broth, ultra-fine noodles, and unique services like kaedama (noodle refills), having developed beyond mere food into a distinct culture.
+Hakata Ramen originated in the Hakata district of Fukuoka Prefecture and is highly acclaimed both throughout Japan and overseas for its distinctive character and flavor.
+It is characterized by its rich tonkotsu (pork bone) broth, ultra-thin noodles, and unique services such as “kaedama” (extra noodle refills), evolving beyond a simple meal into a culinary culture in its own right.

-The greatest appeal of Hakata Ramen is undoubtedly its soup.
-By simmering pork bones for long hours, the marrow and collagen dissolve, creating a rich, milky-white broth.
-While umami and richness (koku) fill the mouth, the aftertaste is surprisingly clean, making it enjoyable time after time without becoming tiresome – a highly regarded feature.
-The ultra-fine, straight noodles, developed with utmost importance placed on compatibility with the soup, cook quickly and cling to the broth exceptionally well.
+The greatest appeal of Hakata Ramen is, without a doubt, its broth.
+By simmering pork bones for extended hours, the marrow and collagen dissolve into the liquid, creating a milky-white, rich broth.
+The umami and depth of flavor fill your mouth, yet the clean aftertaste means you never tire of it, even after repeated visits.
+The ultra-thin straight noodles, developed with utmost priority on compatibility with the broth, cook quickly and pair exceptionally well with the soup.

-Hakata Ramen gradually emerged during the post-war period of turmoil, with its style becoming established from the 1950s onwards.
-The exchange of diverse cultures and ingredients unique to the port city of Fukuoka provided the backdrop for the development of the rich tonkotsu broth and distinctive cooking methods.
-Many local shops devised their own unique recipes, and today, Hakata Ramen specialty stores are scattered throughout Fukuoka City, deeply rooted as part of the region’s food culture.
+Hakata Ramen gradually emerged during the post-war period of turmoil, with its style becoming established from the 1950s onward.
+The diverse cultural exchanges and ingredients unique to the port city of Fukuoka served as the backdrop for the creation of its rich tonkotsu broth and distinctive cooking methods.
+Many local shops developed their own recipes, and today, Hakata Ramen specialty shops are scattered throughout Fukuoka city, deeply rooted as a regional food culture.

 ● Where to Eat Hakata Ramen!!

-- Restaurant Name: Hakata Ramen Shin-Shin Tenjin Main Store
+- Restaurant: Hakata Ramen Shin-Shin Tenjin Main Branch

 - Appeal: